 Each group final presentation

-Certificates of participation will be send to each university to be distributed to the participants.
+Certificates of participation will be sent to each university to be distributed to the participants.
 The certificates will have the logo and signature of each participating university and ESA.

 Applications are now open for Universities.
 In order to participate, universities should fill in the application form and must fulfil the following criteria:

-- Be located in an ESA Member or Associate States;
+- Be located in an ESA Member State;

 - Have a CEF facility or commit to develop one for the Challenge;